mafiariders7/RazorpayCloneLandingPage/README.md

 # Razorpay Clone Landing Page
 This repo contains a html and css only no js is used here.
-It is areposive page.
+It is a reponsive page.
+***

-To operate this page
+To operate the page
-1.we need to clone the repo in local machine
+* we need to clone the repo in local machine
-2.open Commad Prompt in the cloned floder.
+* open Commad Prompt in the cloned floder.
-3.Run "npm start" to initiate the page.
+* Run "npm start" to initiate the page.
-4.Press "o" to see the live static page.
+* Press "o" to see the live static page.